"Physical infrastructure takes a long time to build, is highly costly, and has low return on investment and economic growth."

 Physical infrastructure provides high levels of employment and provides the physical means to boost trade and transport, which results in faster opening of intra-national and international markets and drives greater levels of efficiency.

-The key problem of course is that it takes a long time to build and is highly costly while its return to investment (ROI) rates are low; hence, it is often left up to the governments to fund and build.
-However, governments around the world are currently struggling with financial deficits and are therefore, unable to provide adequate funding for the USD 70 trillion required over the next decade to meet the world’s infrastructure needs.
+The key problem, of course, is that physical infrastructure takes a long time to build and is highly costly while its return on investment (ROI) rates are low.
+With that, it is often left up to the governments to fund and build these projects, but governments around the world are struggling with financial deficits and the ability to fund the USD 70 trillion required over the next decade to meet the world’s infrastructure needs.

 “Deployment of digital Soft Infrastructure provided through the Multi-Dimensional Digital Economy Application system (MDDEAS), will optimize current physical infrastructure, prioritize investments and maximize investors' returns.”